ZauJulio/neith-express/README.md

 The code written in TypeScript is transpilated to JavaScript using [Esbuild](https://esbuild.github.io/).
 Esbuild is an open source compiler that is faster than Babel.
 Written in GO, [tsx](https://github.com/esbuild-kit/tsx) was used for project automatic build.In addition, the [tsup](https://tsup.egoist.dev/) for server bundle, which is faster than [tsc](https://www.typescriptlang.org/docs/handbook/compilers-Options.html).

 For communication, [Express](https://expressjs.com/en-br/) has been selected for being a lightweight, easy-to-use framework.
 In addition.
 With adding a Rate Limit Middleware layer for the routes [Express-rate-limit](https://github.com/express-limit/express-limit) and [Cors](https://github.com/expressjs/cors).
+And Helmet for security [Helmet](https://helmetjs.github.io/).

 Finally, for unit tests the [Jest](https://jestjs.io/) was the framework responsible for unit tests performed.
 In addition, the [supertest](https://github.com/ladjs/supertest) was used to test the routes with integration tests.